 The Walk is an opportunity for Charlotte residents of all ages, faiths, and circumstances to join together to demonstrate their concern for those who are poor and do not have enough food to eat, both across the globe and in our own backyard.

-For the 2021 Walk, we will host our own walk on the SMPC grounds on October 24th.
-We will gather at 2pm with the walk beginning at 2:30pm.
-The return to the normal route at Independence Park will occur in 2022.
+For the 2022 Walk, we will host our own walk on the SMPC grounds on October 16th.
+We will gather at 2pm with the walk beginning at 2:30pm. .

 CROP Hunger Walks also support the grassroots, poverty-fighting efforts, and disaster response of the Church World Service (CWS) in more than 40 countries, including the United States.
 CROP Hunger Walks provide tools of hope that empower people to meet their own survival needs.
 From seeds and tools to wells and water systems, to technical training and micro-enterprise loans, the key is bringing people together to overcome poverty, which is the world’s #1 cause of hunger.